koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 Now that the ACS basics have been set up, we need to set up ACS so we can issue certificates.
 One requirements for that is that your personal or company identity has been validated with Microsoft Azure.
 Let's start that process:

-* Open the Code Signing resource.
+* Open the Trusted Signing resource.
 * Go to "Identity validation" (left menu).
 * Click "New" and "Public Trust" (top).
 * Fill in the details.
 Note that Primary and Secondary E-mail(s) will not be published in any certificate.
+You may need a DUNS number as well.

-Your mileage may vary, but expect this to take at least a day to complete as it is a one-time verification that concerns your Microsoft Azure account.
+Your mileage may vary, but expect the validation to take at least a day to be confirmed as it is a one-time verification that concerns your Microsoft Azure account.

 #### 2.2.6.
 Create certificate profile

 We now need to create a certificate profile, which we can use for code signing:

-* Open the Code Signing resource.
+* Open the Trusted Signing resource.
 * Go to "Certificate profiles" (left menu).
 * Click "Create" and "Public Trust" (top).
 * Fill in a name and select the "Verified CN and O" appropriately (will appear when the identity validation process is done).